2022 Identity theft statistics

 - Pharming: Sometimes called “phishing without a lure,” pharming is a type of scam where malicious code is installed onto a device or server to misdirect users onto illegitimate websites.

 - Phishing: Phishing is a popular type of internet scam in which fraudsters send emails claiming to be from a reputable company to trick individuals into revealing personal information.
-Phishing attacks decreased from 1 in 2,995 emails in 2017 to 1 in 3,207 emails in 2018.
+Phishing attacks more than doubled from 2019 to 2020, from 114,702 incidents to 241,324 incidents.

 - Physical identity theft: Unlike wireless identity theft, physical identity theft requires an identity thief to be in close proximity to their target.
 Examples of physical identity theft include stealing a wallet or computer, dumpster diving and postal mail theft.